Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 But it’s not just Batgirl and Laura Ingalls that have defined Gilbert’s career.
 Since getting her big break in the 1960s, Gilbert has had a regular flow of work, appearing in various movies and TV shows, including Babylon 5, The Outer Limits, Touched by an Angel, 7th Heaven and Nip/Tuck, to name a few.
 In 2015, Gilbert appeared in an episode of The Night Shift.

-More recently, Gilbert has been involved in politics, having thrown her hat into the ring for Michigan’s 8th congressional district in the 2016 elections to the United States House of Representatives.
+Outside of her TV work, Gilbert has been involved in politics, having thrown her hat into the ring for Michigan’s 8th congressional district in the 2016 elections to the United States House of Representatives.
 However, she was forced to pull out of the campaign due to health reasons.

 Mark Hamill – The Joker